Topic Areas

 Don’t make promises about UGC you can’t keep

-While the Communications Decency Act of 1996 grants media sites immunity from legal liability for user-generated content.
-The Barnes v.
-Yahoo defamation case revealed a possible loophole in that immunity that can occur if you promise to remove content – and don’t follow through. [...]
+As most every media person knows, Section 230 of the Communications Decency Act of 1996 grants immunity from liability to service providers (including media sites) for user-generated content, even if it is defamatory.
+The Barnes case re-asserted that protection, but it also revealed a possible loophole in that immunity that can occur if you promise to remove content – and don’t follow through.

 Journalists should fight for the rights of bloggers